 What is customer satisfaction?

-In order to improve customer satisfaction (CSAT), it’s important to know what it is first.
+In order to improve customer satisfaction (CSAT), it’s important to know what it is first and the importance of customer satisfaction.
 Customer satisfaction is the extent to which a customer’s sense of “completion” has been met.
 Customer satisfaction is broader than pleasure, and it is more than enjoyment.

 When you have a great food experience at a new restaurant, you usually want to go back.
-Positive evaluations result in greater customer satisfaction, which leads to customer loyalty and product repurchase.
+Positive evaluations result in greater customer satisfaction, which leads to loyal customers and product repurchase.

 That’s a customer satisfaction definition in a nutshell.
 But on closer inspection, customer satisfaction is more than simply a link in a chain that leads to more sales.